 Conclusion

-As mentioned, I hadn’t handled a Taurus TX22 before doing this upgrade.
-Sure, I did dry-fire it a few times to see how bad the factory trigger was.
-But that was it.
-And with the addition of three parts, it’s almost a different pistol.
-The TandemKross Victory Trigger for the Taurus TX22 really transformed it.
-Had I tried the trigger in the store, it would be a hard pass for me.
-Yet with the trigger upgrade, I might consider adding one to my collection.
-TandemKross says they’re all about “Making good guns great”, and that’s no lie.
-They may have even made a mediocre gun great this time.
+Before doing this upgrade, I hadn’t handled a Taurus TX22.
+Sure, I dry-fired it a few times to confirm how bad the factory trigger was, but that was it.
+With the addition of three parts, it’s almost a different pistol.
+The TandemKross Victory Trigger really transformed it.
+Had I tried the factory trigger in the store, it would have been a hard pass for me.
+Yet with these upgrades, I can see the appeal, and I’d consider adding one to my collection.

 As always, I’d like to thank the folks at TandemKross for providing their Taurus TX22 Victory trigger, lightened trigger spring, and Eagle’s Talon extractor for our testing and evaluation.
 I’m looking forward to seeing them add more Taurus TX22 accessories as well.
 Find them and the rest of their TX22 accessories on the TandemKross Taurus TX22 pages.

-All of these TandemKross upgrades (trigger, spring, extractor) have been tested and function reliably alongside a Taurus?TX22 FRT (forced?reset trigger).
+All of these TandemKross upgrades (trigger, spring, extractor) have been tested and function reliably alongside a Taurus TX22 FRT (forced reset trigger).

 User Experiences & FAQs